confluentinc/getting-started-guides/python/README.md

 use the [Cloud UI](https://confluent.cloud/) to create a key for you.

-Take note of the API Key and secret and insert the values in the appropriate location in the configuration file.
+Take note of the API key and secret and add them to the configuraiton file.
+The `sasl.username` value should contain the API key, and the `sasl.password` value should contain the API secret.

 ```ini file=getting_started_cloud.ini
 ```